 Learn how tax-loss harvesting can boost your after-tax returns by offsetting gains and optimizing your investment strategy year-round.

-- Wash-Sale Rule: Avoid repurchasing identical securities within 30 days.
+- Wash-Sale Rule: Avoid repurchasing substantially identical securities within 30 days before/after the sale that created the loss.

 How Tax-Loss Harvesting Offsets Gains and Income